Polynomial $\chi$-binding functions for $t$-broom-free graphs: Introduction

 In this paper, we consider a slightly larger class of graphs.
 For a positive integer $t$, a {\it $t$-broom} is the graph obtained from $K_{1,t+1}$ by subdividing an edge once.
 See the graph on the right in Figure \ref{fig:broom-graph}, and we denote that $t$-broom by $(u_0, v_1 v_2, u_1, u_2, \ldots, u_t)$ or by $(u_0,v_1 v_2,S)$, where $S=\{u_1, \ldots, u_t\}$.
 (Note that $u_0$ is the vertex of degree $t+1$, $v_1$ is the vertex of degree 2 whose neighbors are $u_0$ and $v_2$, and $u_1, \ldots, u_t$ are the remaining neighbors of $u_0$.)

 A 2-broom is also known as a \textit{chair} graph or {\it fork} graph, see the left graph in Figure \ref{fig:broom-graph}.
 The class of chair-free graphs is an immediate superclass of claw-free graphs and $P_4$-free graphs, both of which are polynomially $\chi$-bounded.
 Although it has been known \cite{Kierstead-Penrice1994} that the class of $t$-broom-free graphs is $\chi$-bounded, it is unknown whether this class is polynomially $\chi$-bounded.
-(In fact, Esperet \cite{Esperet2017} conjectured that any hereditary $\chi$-bounded graph family admits a polynomial $\chi$-binding function.)
-Schiermeyer and Randerath \cite{Schiermeyer-Randerath2019} asked the following
+Esperet \cite{Esperet2017} conjectured that any hereditary $\chi$-bounded graph family admits a polynomial $\chi$-binding function.
+Very recently, extending an idea from a recent result of Carbonero, Hompe, Moore, and Spirkl \cite{CHMS2023}, Bria\'nski, Davies and Walczak \cite{BDW2022+} disproved the conjecture.
+For the family of chair-free graphs, Schiermeyer and Randerath \cite{Schiermeyer-Randerath2019} asked the following:

 \begin{question} [Schiermeyer and Randerath \cite{Schiermeyer-Randerath2019}] Does there exist a polynomial $\chi$-binding function for the family of chair-free graphs? \end{question}